franciscovillaescusa/Quijote-simulations/docs/source/data.rst

 Organization
 ------------

-The data is organized in different folders:
+The Quijote data is organized in different folders:

 - **Snapshots**.
 This folder contains the snapshots of the simulations
 - **Halos**.
 This folder contains the halo catalogues